Akbarsait/PyFlaskDokr/04-Forms/README.md

 ```

 4. Create a new Form template.
 The fields defined in the *BookmarkForm* class renders the fields as HTML in *addbookmark.html* as follows.

+    1. We are using the *form.hidden_tag()* argument that generates a hidden field that includes a token to protect the form against CSRF attacks.
+To get the form protected, we require to include this hidden field and SECRET_KEY variable defined in the Flask configuration.

+    2. We are using the form.errors to loop through the error in form submission and customizing it with bootstrap to provide a clear view of the user errors.

 ```html
 <form method="POST" action="" novalidate>
     {{ form.hidden_tag() }}